-This chapter presents the market impact analysis performed in order to assess SoS domain modelling effects with FB constraints (FBMC) rather than ATCs (ATCMC) on market and prices (cf. general introduction in section 1.3).
+This chapter presents the market impact analysis performed in order to assess SoS domain modelling effects with FB constraints (FBMC) rather than ATCs (ATCMC) on market and prices (cf. general introduction in Section 1.3).
 Besides theoretical considerations that were already studied, the market impact analysis relies on market simulations.
 Their main results are the market clearing prices and the bidding areas net positions obtained by "replaying" modified historical clearings in which ATCs are replaced by FB constraints.

-Whereas the previous market impact analysis (2008) was hindered by data quality, the process described in Chapter 2 led to the generation of 2 times 2 weeks of FB constraints data allowing a better comparison of ATCMC and FBMC (cf. 3.2).
+Whereas the previous market impact analysis (2008) was hindered by data quality, the process described in Chapter 2 led to the generation of FB constraints data representing 9 weeks of data sampled between December 2010 and July 2011.
+They allow a better comparison of ATCMC and FBMC (cf. Section 3.2).

-Results are analysed through a series of indicators ranging to day-ahead market welfare (DAMW) to price divergence (cf. 3.4).
+Results are analysed through a series of indicators ranging from day-ahead market welfare (DAMW) to price divergence (cf. Section 3.4).